-The 33 Strategies of War is a treaty on all the strategies and techniques that have been deployed in war through the ages.
+The 33 Strategies of War is a treatise on all the strategies and techniques that have been deployed in war through the ages.
 But it’s more than just about wars, and it’s also applicable to interpersonal and social power dynamics.

 - First of all, you need to “conquer your own mind.”